syrmaplibpos/Data-Science_C-JHU/Course1.md

 writing a wonderful blog post that communicated the results of your analysis, answered the question you set out to answer, and did so in an entertaining way.

 You have to form your question, get data, explore and analyse your data, and communicate your results.

+##### Practice Quiz
+1.Question 1

+Which of these is NOT an effective way to communicate the findings of your analysis?

+Save code locally on your computer &check;

+Presentation at a conference

+Write a scientific article

+2.Question 2

+What's the first step in the data science process?

+Modeling the data

+Getting the data

+Generating the question &check;

+3.Question 3

+Why should you include links or citations to others' work?

+It helps other quickly find information you've reference. &check;

+Others' work is more important than your.

+Citations prove how relevant your work is.

+4.Question 4

+What does Hilary Parker suggest led to the popularity of the name "Dewey" in the late 1800s?
+(You may have to reference Hilary's blog post  for this question.

+People named their daughters after Dewey, the famous opera singer.

+People named their daughters after Farrah Dewey, after Charlie's Angels.

+People named their daughters after George Dewey, after the Spanish-American War. &check;